ridulfo/nicolo.se/src/pages/writing/2025-08-16-framework-laptop.md

 I have probably spent over ten hours trying out different things.
 For example, using text-scaling instead of framebuffer-scaling, using newer GTK based apps, using Firefox instead of Chromium, passing flags to all electron-based apps like Slack and Spotify, and trying all types of incantations in order to get OpenGL-rendered apps like Kitty to render sharp text.
 Suffice to say that I wasted a lot of time.

-Some sources suggested that KDE had better fractional scaling support than GNOME, so I replaced the two lines above with:
+Sources suggested that KDE had better fractional scaling support than GNOME, so I replaced the previous configuration with:

 ```nix
 services.displayManager.sddm.enable = true;